Soluto/kamus/README.md

 # Kamus ![logo](images/logo.png)
 An open source, GitOps, zero-trust secrets encryption and decryption solution for Kubernetes applications.
 Kamus enable users to easily encrypt secrets than can be decrypted only by the application running on Kubernetes.
-The encryption is done using strong encryption providers (currently supported: Azure KeyVault and AES).
+The encryption is done using strong encryption providers (currently supported: Azure KeyVault, Google Cloud KMS and AES).
 To learn more about Kamus, check out the [blog post](https://blog.solutotlv.com/can-kubernetes-keep-a-secret?utm_source=github) and [slides](https://www.slideshare.net/SolutoTLV/can-kubernetes-keep-a-secret).
 ## Getting Started